nahuellofeudo/openhab2-rollease-binding/README.md

 Each roller exposes two channels:

-* Position: An integer number for how much the roller is *CLOSED*.
-A value of 0 means all OPEN (rolled up) and 100 means all CLOSED (rolled down).
+* Position: An integer number for how much the roller is open.
+A value of 0 means all closed (rolled down) and 100 means all open (rolled up).
 This value should update if the position of the roller is changed through a remote or through the phone app.
 * Battery: What *MAY* be the battery level of the roller.
 I haven't figured this one out yet.
 Don't use it.

 ## Installation